TOP THINGS TO DO IN GREENWICH LONDON 2024

 GO ON A GASTRONOMIC GREENWICH FOOD TOUR

 Next, make your way to Goddards at Greenwich Market for a taste of authentic London pie and mash.
 This iconic eatery has been satisfying hungry locals and tourists alike for over two centuries.
 Savor the rich flavors of minced beef pie smothered in liquor sauce a classic dish that embodies the essence of London’s culinary heritage.
-Finish off your food journey at Up the Creek Comedy Club, where you can feast on gourmet burgers while enjoying live stand-up comedy acts that will leave you in stitches and satisfied all at once.

 SUGGESTED ONE DAY GREENWICH ITINERARY